Table of Contents

 A: Keeping your air purifier running permanently will ensure you have clean air all the time, but the filters will need replacing more frequently and it will use more energy.
-As a minimum, you should have your air purifier running for at least 12 hours per day, especially on days where you’re at home.
+As a minimum, you should have your air purifier running for at least 12 hours per day, especially on days when you’re at home.

 Q: What is the best air purifier for cat hair?

 A: In my opinion, the best air purifier for cat hair is the LEVOIT Air Purifier for Pets & Allergies.
 This product has a three-stage filtration process to capture cat hair, dander, odors, and allergens and runs whisper-quiet.
-My air is cleaner, my allergies gone, and the amount of pet hair reduced!
+My air is cleaner, my allergies are gone, and the amount of pet hair reduced!

 Q: How often do HEPA filters need to be replaced in an air purifier?